willroberts/roguelike/README.md

 ## Dependencies

-github.com/nsf/termbox-go: Terminal engine
+* github.com/nsf/termbox-go: Terminal engine
-github.com/fatih/color: ANSI colors
+* github.com/fatih/color: ANSI colors
+	* May not be needed with termbox.Attribute